cocos/cocos-docs/en/getting-started/first-game/index.md

     ![modify title](./images/title-inspector.png)

-6. Once the required Tips nodes are added and the PlayButton is adjusted, a simple start menu is complete.
+6. Once the required Tips nodes are added and the PlayButton is adjusted, a simple start menu is completed.

     ![modify title](./images/start-menu.png)